CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/SDK-Access-from-Docker containers.md

 ## Applications that Require Integration with the Networking Dataplane

 There are two main classes of applications that require integration with the networking dataplane:
-- Applications that interact with the system through standard interfaces; for example, installing routes or ACLs in the Linux kernel through `netlink` or command lines (Linux tools like `iproute2` or the Cumulus Linux CUE/REST API).
+- Applications that interact with the system through standard interfaces; for example, installing routes or ACLs in the Linux kernel through `netlink` or command lines (Linux tools such as `iproute2`).
 The kernel dataplane settings are offloaded to the ASIC through `switchd`.
 Using standard interfaces allows for more portable applications.
 - Applications that require more native access to the forwarding ASIC through the ASIC SDK to access hardware capabilities that are not exposed through the Linux kernel and other standard interfaces.

 ## Direct Application Access to the ASIC SDK